Veselin-Ganchev/Task-manager/README.md

    or
    yarn install

-4. Run json-server to access the local API: npm run server or yarn server

-5. Run the project:
+4. Run the project:
-   npm start
+   npm run dev
    or
-   yarn start
+   yarn run dev

+5. Open your web browser and navigate to the port that application is provided(example: http://localhost:3000) to view and interact with the application.